 How Adam’s initial turning from God to sensible things actually (or could have) played out is altogether bound to the realm of speculation.
 Simply put, the original human must have enjoyed aspects of creation in ways that did not truly affirm creation’s place as inferior and subservient to its Creator; and this—even after the introduction of the highest Good—eventually snowballed into Adam’s self-absorption and sin.
 Of course, this just raises more questions, including those regarding the “perfection” of a pre-fallen humanity, but let’s not concern ourselves with these just yet.

-Please check out my next post where I explore the thought of Basil the Great and offer a few more comments concerning this fascinating subject.
+Please check out my next post on this topic, where I explore the thought of Basil the Great and offer a few more comments concerning this fascinating subject.

 [i] Maximus, and Paul M. Blowers.
 On the Cosmic Mystery of Jesus Christ: Selected Writings from St. Maximus the Confessor.
 Crestwood, NY: St. Vladimir’s Seminary Press, 2003, 85.